MarcosCobena/marcoscobena.github.io/items/-Design-should-worry-us-more-than-code---Xamarin-fecc2b436e08.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# “Design should worry us more than code” #Xamarin

-   This’ the title for the talk I’m giving on November 7th at Madrid:   --------

 ### “Design should worry us more than code” #Xamarin

 This’ the title for the talk I’m giving on November 7th at Madrid: